mtholyoke/jorge/README.md

 - Tests (see [Testing Commands](https://symfony.com/doc/current/console.html#testing-commands) for example)

-- Implement [Tools](src/Tool/) for Git, Lando, &c., using APIs if possible, for better awareness of initial/current state
+- Implement [Tools](src/Tool/) for Git, Lando, &c., using APIs or as service(s) within the container(s), for better awareness of initial/current state

 - Refactor the execution to take advantage of the implemented tools